cschneid/sinatra-book/book/Introduction.markdown

 Sinatra really shines when used for experiments and application mock-ups or for creating an interface for your code.

+It isn't a Model-View-Controller framework, but ties specific URL directly to relevant Ruby code and returns it's output in response.
+It does enable you, however, to write clean, properly organized applications: separating _views_ from application code, for instance.
+(See next section.)

 Installation
 ------------